-- keep people with COVID-19 symptoms off the premises - maintain physical distancing - enable good hygiene practices - keep track of people who enter the premises.
+- keep people with COVID-19 symptoms off the premises

+- maintain physical distancing

+- ensure use of record keeping of people who enter the premises

+- use face coverings

+- enable good hygiene practices

 The same risk management processes apply for COVID-19 as they do for other critical safety risks within your operation.
 Use a planned and documented approach to identify, assess, manage, review and improve.
 Involve your team in the process.